fortuity/origin_restful_authentication/README.markdown

 ## To Do

-* Install the restful_authentication plugin
-* Install the "acts as state machine" plugin
 * Run the restful_authentication generator
 * Add everything specified by "Restful Authentication With All the Bells and Whistles"
 * Add Google gmail support